threat-defuser/threat-defuser.org/content/results.md

 ### Scholarly presentations

+- Godzimirski, Jakub M. Russian Hybrid Warfare and Threats from the High North to the Black Sea.
+2024 Black Sea and Balkans Security Forum; 2024-05-23.

 - Godzimirski, Jakub M. Presentation of the NUPI report The Ukraine War, New Geopolitics of Energy, and Norway to Offshore Norge.
 On-line Offshore Norge Seminar; 2024-03-14.

 - Godzimirski, Jakub M. Norwegian perceptions of security 2024 and Norwegian-Polish perception gaps.
 Poland and Norway in a changing geopolitical landscape; 2024-06-07.